Nash Flows over Time with Spillback and Kinematic Waves: From Roads to Arcs

 \section{From Roads to Arcs}

-\paragraph{Street model.} In order to get an appropriate model imagine a street with a number of lanes~$w$, a length~$\l$, and a speed limit~$v_1$; see on the left of \Cref{fig:street_model}.
+\paragraph{Street model with spillback.} In order to get an appropriate model with spillback (without kinematic waves for now) imagine a street with a number of lanes~$w$, a length~$\l$, and a speed limit~$v_1$; see on the left of \Cref{fig:street_model}.
 We assume the street ends in a crossing, which leads to an exit speed limit denoted by~$v_2$.
 The number of cars entering or leaving the street per time unit is denoted by $f^+(\theta)$ and $f^-(\theta)$ respectively.
-Whenever some cars cannot leave the road immediately a traffic jam builds up at the end of the road.
+Whenever some cars cannot leave the road immediately a traffic jam, also called \emph{physical queue}, builds up at the end of the road.
 Its length at time~$\theta$ is denoted by~$j(\theta)$ and if it equals $\l$, the street is full.
 A new car can only enter the street if there is enough space on a lane at this moment.
 After entering it drives along the street with velocity $v_1$ until it reaches either the end of the street or the end of the traffic jam.
 In the latter case, it stays in the stop-and-go traffic until it reaches the end of the street.
-Whenever the following street is full the outflow is restricted, therefore the stop-and-go speed is reduced even further leading to longer traffic jams.
+Whenever the following street is full the outflow is restricted, therefore, the stop-and-go speed is reduced even further leading to longer traffic jams.
 This is what we call spillback.